Getting a building permit

 Mandatory inspections continue until the work is completed and complies to building legislation.

-Step 10.Prepare for the final inspection and occupancy inspection
+Step 9.Prepare for the final inspection and occupancy inspection

 Before the last inspection, you may need to submit an application for an occupancy permit.
 This allows you to occupy the building after work is completed and approved

-Step 11.Building surveyor issues an occupancy permit or a certificate of final inspection
+Step 10.Building Surveyor issues an occupancy permit or a certificate of final inspection

-Once your building project is complete, your building surveyor will issue an occupancy permit or a certificate of final inspection.
-It will say on your building permit if you need an occupancy permit or a certificate of final inspection.
+Once your building project is complete, your building surveyor will issue an occupancy permit or a certificate of final inspection as specified on your building permit.